 The Configuration Pages Are Now Part of the Revamped User Interface

 This is part 4 of a series of posts about revamping the user interface of OBS.
-We started off with the Package pages in October 2018, moved on to the Project, User and Group pages in December 2018, continued with the Request pages in February 2019 and just now finished the Configuration pages in March 2019.
+We started off with the Package pages in October 2018, moved on to the Project, User and Group pages in December 2018, continued with the Request pages in February 2019, then finished the Configuration pages in March 2019.
 We then finished the Maintenance pages in April 2019, the Search and Kiwi Editor pages were completed in May 2019 and now, we focused on the Cloud and Monitor pages.
 The whole migration was finished in September 2019, bye bye bento!.